Dream Lands Design

 The most important benefit of HMOs is that they increase rental yield.
 In addition, demand for HMOs is higher because shared housing is more affordable.

-Generally, 33% of tenants are of the 25 to 34 years of age category.
+Generally, 33% of tenants are in the 25 to 34 years of age category.
 HMO suits those who are students or workers seeking a shared house or room for the short term.

-While the demand for HMO is also increasing day by day especially in towns and cities where younger people can’t afford to rent a flat.
+While the demand for HMOs is also increasing day by day, especially in towns and cities where younger people can’t afford to rent a flat.

 HMO landlords have fewer void periods because of their flexibility.
 Moreover, if you have an empty room, you will still get income from other tenants.
 In addition, HMO landlords have greater protection too.